How Long Does Botox Take to Work?

 As Botox gradually metabolizes, patients may begin to notice a return of slight muscle movement in treated areas.
 While the overall effect remains, some fine lines may start reappearing.
 Regular maintenance treatments can help sustain a youthful appearance and prevent deep wrinkles from becoming prominent again.

-8–12 Weeks (2–3 Months): Start to Fade
+8–12 Weeks (2–3 Months): Botox Starts to Fade

 By the three to six-month mark, Botox effects have typically worn off completely.
 Muscle activity returns to its natural state, and wrinkles or lines may gradually reappear.
 At this stage, many patients opt for a follow-up treatment to maintain their desired results and prevent wrinkles from deepening over time.